Thermodynamic formalism for correspondences: Notation

-Let $Y$ be a compact metric space.
-Denote by $\SBB (Y)$ the Borel $\sigma$-algebra on $Y$, by $\cF (Y)$ the set of all non-empty closed subsets of $Y$, and by $\CCC(Y,\R)$ the set of real-valued continuous functions on $Y$.
+Let $(X,d)$ be a compact metric space.
+Denote by $\SBB (X)$ the Borel $\sigma$-algebra on $X$, by $\cF (X)$ the set of all non-empty closed subsets of $X$, by $\CCC(X,\R)$ the set of real-valued continuous functions on $X$, and by $\MMM(X,g)$ the set of $g$-invariant Borel probability measures for a continuous map $g\: X \to X$.
+In this setting, $\PPP(X)$ denotes the set of Borel probability measures on $X$.